SAP-samples/cloud-sfsf-benefits-ext/README.md

 Access the Application
 ----------------------

-After deployment, the applciation is accessible on the following URL:
+After deployment, the application is accessible on the following URL:

 `http://host:port/com.sap.hana.cloud.sample.benefits/index.html`